reshmakeshireddy1021-bit/global-sales-intelligence-dashboard/README.md

 ## Key Insights

-- The **West region leads total revenue (~$0.7M)**, indicating strong customer demand and market penetration compared with other regions.
+- The West region leads total revenue (~$0.7M), indicating strong customer demand and market penetration compared with other regions.
-- -* **Sales trends show periodic spikes**, suggesting seasonal demand patterns or the impact of promotional campaigns during certain periods.
+- Sales trends show periodic spikes, suggesting seasonal demand patterns or the impact of promotional campaigns during specific periods.
-- A **small group of high-performing products contributes a large share of total revenue**, highlighting the importance of maintaining inventory availability and competitive pricing.
+- A small group of high-performing products contributes a large share of total revenue, highlighting the importance of maintaining inventory availability and competitive pricing.
-- **Anomaly detection highlights unusual sales spikes**, which may indicate promotional events, sudden demand shifts, or operational disruptions.
+- Anomaly detection highlights unusual sales spikes, which may indicate promotional events, sudden demand shifts, or operational disruptions requiring further investigation.

 ---